-In order to create a more uniform grading system, the faculty at CHS has standardized some commonly used codes in PowerSchool.
-The meanings of three commonly used codes are below.
-Additional information can also be obtained from the flags and comments listed in PowerSchool.
-If you see a code and do not know its meaning, please contact the teacher.
+To create a more uniform grading system, the faculty at CHS has standardized some commonly used codes and flags in PowerGrade.
+The meanings of the commonly used codes and flags are below.
+You can find the grading practices of individual teachers listed under the "Section Description" in Powerschool.
+If you see a code or flag and do not know its meaning, please contact the teacher.